 The Patrouille de France (English: French Patrol; official name: Patrouille Acrobatique de France) is the main aerobatic team of the French Air Force.
 With roots going back to 1931, the Patrouille de France may be the oldest aerobatic team in the world still performing today.
+They were officially comissioned in 1953.
 Now flying eight Alpha Jets, it is considered to be among the world’s top aerobatic teams.
 Several former members of the Patrouille de France flew for the Breitling Jet Team, and others mentor the UAE’s Al Fursan.

 The French Air Force has had an official aerobatic team since the Patrouille d’Étampes was formed in 1931, flying three MS.230 monoplanes.
 The team went through several phases, at one point performing with twelve SV-4 Stampes, and later four Republic F-84G Thunderjets.
 While performing in that guise in Algeria in 1953, the name Patrouille de France was coined; this became the team’s official name later that year.